-In addition the Board of Directors receives each year from the Internal Audit and the statutory auditor an independent assessment of Group risk and of whether the internal control system functions in an appropriate and satisfactory manner.
+In addition the Board of Directors receives each year from the internal auditor an independent assessment of Group risk and whether the internal control system functions in an appropriate and satisfactory manner.

-A system of registration and follow-up (Risk Information System) is used in the effort to ensure continuous improvement in all SpareBank 1 SMN's business activity.
+A system of registration and follow-up (Risk Information System) is used in the effort to ensure continuous improvement in all SpareBank 1 SMN's business activities.
 This system promotes better structures and follow-up of risk, events and areas needing improvement.
 Together with the reporting carried out, this system constitutes an important experience base with respect to operational risk.
 All operational events which could potentially entail loss or where losses have arisen are recorded in the base.
-Improvement measures are considered and set in train where appropriate.
+Improvement measures are considered and implemented where appropriate.

 The Group has a broad-based insurance programme designed to capture significant portions of losses incurred as a result of major events and disasters.
-Various liability and crime insurances have been taken out, along with property and contents insurances, with a view to such events.
+Various liability and crime insurances have established, along with property and contents insurances.
 These highly cost-effective policies are primarily intended to cover major loss events.

-In 2012 the Parent Bank recorded operational loss events involving a total loss of almost NOK 3.3m.
+In 2013 the Parent Bank recorded operational loss events amounting to a total loss of about NOK 6m.